Reverse Engineering the Dash Learning Robot

 While they don’t go into details as far as I can tell, the two ways I’d guess they might have tried would be:

-Since I didn’t have a suitable OSX machine that option was out.
+Since I didn’t have a suitable OSX machine, the second option was out.

 While capturing the Android BlueTooth packets sounded interesting (and might be the only way for some other devices), it would be a lot of tedious trial and error.